ONLY ACCEPTING 2 MORE CLIENTS THIS MONTH

 Moreover, when your content is published, it is immediately syndicated to a huge network.
 This interaction and the potential of virality can be extremely valuable to companies.

-The Cons of Publishing on Medium
+The Disadvantages of Publishing on Medium

 But it isn’t all a bed of roses.